gabrimatic/persian_datetimepickers/README.md

-### Persian and gregorian time and date pickers in Flutter.
+### Persian and gregorian numeric time and date pickers in Flutter.
 ###### LIGHTWEIGHT - SIMPLE

 ---